EsawAdhana/EsawAdhana/README.md

 # Hi there 👋🏾

-I'm Esaw Adhana (he/him), and I'm originally from the Seattle area.
-I'm a junior currently enrolled at Stanford University, and I'm studying computer science!
+I'm Esaw Adhana (he/him).
+I'm from the Seattle area originally, but I'm currently at Stanford University studying computer science.

 Reach out to me if you have any ideas/questions!
 Message (and follow) me on LinkedIn (EsawAdhana) and Instagram (@esaw.adhana)!